sdstatt/untitled_website/README.md

 ## FAQ
 - *Are you associated with Bradnails?*

-No, but I was inspired to do the whole unblocked games repository from them.
+No, but I was inspired to do their unblocked games repository idea.

 - *How do I install my games?*